PhysicalAddons/web-pco/docs/getting-started.md

 - Wait till it registers.
 Voila!

 ## First Run
-- Locate _Physical Celestial Objects_ panel in the [Sidebar](https://docs.blender.org/manual/en/latest/interface/window_system/regions.html#sidebar)
+- Locate the _Physical Celestial Objects_ panel in the [Sidebar](https://docs.blender.org/manual/en/latest/interface/window_system/regions.html#sidebar)
-also called _N Panel_ .
+also called _N Panel_.
 Click on the tab _PCO_ to reveal it.
 - Enable the add-on by ticking the uppermost checkbox.

 !!! important